 Press the ID SET on the side of the receiver for more than 1s, the flashing LED means binding starts.

 When LED stops flashing, binding is complete.
+If the binding fails, please repeat the above binding steps.

 To run the Mission Planner installation, NET.
 Framework from Microsoft is needed.
 Link is as below